Raeleir/Sketch-Battle/README.md

-# Sketch Battle
+# Hangman

-Pictionary like game.
+a hangman game in reactjs.